-Creating Practice or Region Forecasts
+Creating Region, Practice, or Group Forecasts

-To create forecasts for practices or regions:
+To create forecasts for regions, practices, or groups:

 1. From the Planning Task Launcher tab, click Create Multiple Plans.
 The Multiple Plan Creation wizard displays.